Fast approximate estimation of conditional Shapley values when using a linear explainer: Constrained Gaussian Markov Random Fields

 and

 By comparing the two above equations, we have that

-We call the above equations for the correction equations, as we correct the original parameters (mean vector and covariance matrix) for the constraints.
+We call the above equations the correction equations, as we correct the original parameters (mean vector and covariance matrix) for the constraints.

 In the regression setting, we impose several constraints.
-Call the i-th constraint for $\bm A_i$ and where the i-th element is 1 if we set the regression coefficient to 0.
+Denote the i-th constraint by $\bm A_i$.
+This is a row vector where the i-th element is 1 if we set the regression coefficient to 0 in the model and 0 elsewhere on that row.
+We collect all such vectors in the $\bm A$ constraint matrix.
 This is equivalent to imposing the so-called corner constraint.
-Here we split the $\bm x$ vector in two, $\bm x_A$ and $\bm x_B$ and condition the vector $\bm x_A$ on $\bm x_B=0$.
-Partition the precision matrix as follows From Theorem 2.5 in \cite{rue2005gaussian}, the precision matrix under the corner constraint is $\bm Q_A$.
-This means we can obtain the precision matrix of a smaller model by removing coloumns from the original model matrix $\bm X$.
-An alternative derivation can be made by using that the corner parametrization is equivalent to introducing a projection matrix $\bm P=\bm I-\sum \bm A_i\bm A_i^T=\bm I -\bm D$, where $\bm D$ is a diagonal matrix where element $(j,j)$ is 1 if the $j$-th regression coefficient is set to be zero.
-The precision matrix is given by $\bm P\bm Q\bm P$, and we can safely remove the coloumns of $\bm X$ that are set to zero.
-In the next section we will see that adding large numbers to the diagonal of the original precision matrix approximately gives corner point estimates.
+Here we split the $\bm z$ vector in two, $\bm z_B$ and $\bm z_C$ and condition the vector $\bm z_B$ on $\bm z_C=0$.
+Partition the precision matrix as follows From Theorem 2.5 in \cite{rue2005gaussian}, the precision matrix under the corner constraint is $\bm Q_B$.
+This means we can obtain the precision matrix of a smaller model by removing columns from the original model matrix $\bm X$.